beyondstorage/go-service-s3/rfcs/178-add-virtual-link-support.md

 }
 ```

 Calling `HeadObject` in `list` will increase the execution cost of `list` which we cannot afford.
 So we will relax the s3 condition.
-We will not support getting the exact symlink object type in `list` when the user has virtual linking enabled, if the user wants to get the exact object schema they need to call `stat`.
+We will not support getting the exact symlink object type in `list` when the user has virtual linking enabled, if the user wants to get the exact object mode they need to call `stat`.

 ## Compatibility